IVashty/HopeInMind./README.md

 ## Technologies Used:
 - HTML/CSS for the frontend design
 - Python Flask for the backend server
-- MySql database for storing user information
+- SQL database for storing user information
 - JavaScript for frontend interactivity
 - Bootstrap framework for responsive design